etereo-io/edge-next/README.md

 - Comments
   - Integrate mentions on comments
-  - Delete comments from UI
-  - When deleting one comment delete all responses
-  - Add integration tests for comment deletion

 - Content CRUD
   - Improve the test suite on client and server side